Location: Mahón, Spain

 Room and Board Arrangements

-Rooms in the field school's residence, 1 to 4 people per room.
+Rooms in the field school's residence (beautiful house in town with all services): 1 to 2 people per room.
 Snack provided during school hours, meals outside school time are not included.

 Academic CreditNumber of credits offered: none